 Working on a wide range of challenging repertoire, music for the Blue Choir is often in three or more parts and choir members are expected to sight read to a moderate level and pick up the music quickly.
 An extremely high level of choral discipline is expected from the choristers, who are developing a number of skills including team work, choral blend and musicianship.

-With an energetic and fun approach to music making, the Blue Choir is led by Suzzie Vango and Harriet Smith, who have extensive experience in working with young singers.
-They focus on preparing the singers for the high demands of the Green Choir, and enjoy helping them to develop their vocal and choral skills whilst maintaining the level of excellence expected in all NCCGB choirs.
+With an energetic and fun approach to music making, the Blue Choir is led by Suzzie Vango, who has extensive experience in working with young singers.
+She focuses on preparing the singers for the high demands of the Green Choir, and enjoy helping them to develop their vocal and choral skills whilst maintaining the level of excellence expected in all NCCGB choirs.